pantheon-systems/documentation/source/content/guides/composer-convert.md

 1. Remove dependencies that Composer will manage from the existing Drupal 8 site's Git repository, and have Composer manage those dependencies instead.

 1. Switch to the `drupal9` Integrated Composer upstream.

-Following the `drupal9` upstream will help keep your site up to date with any general configuration changes recommended by Pantheon.
+The `drupal9` Integrated Composer upstream works with Drupal 8, and following the `drupal9` upstream will help keep your site up to date with any general configuration changes recommended by Pantheon.

-1. Add Drupal 8 core dependency instructions via `drupal/core-recommended`, to keep the site on Drupal 8 until you are ready to upgrade to Drupal 9.
+1. Add Drupal 8 core dependency instructions to `drupal/core-recommended`, to keep the site on Drupal 8 until you are ready to upgrade to Drupal 9.

 ## Will This Guide Work for Your Site?